Connect with others who understand.

 These genetic therapies can be delivered in several ways, including using a modified version of a virus, called viral vector technology, which is sometimes used in vaccines.

-How Does SMA Gene Therapy Work?
+How Does Spinal Muscular Atrophy Gene Therapy Work?

 Spinraza